unbibium/atari64/README.md

 keyboard, and removed most of the color code from the screen editor.

-I also had to modify BASIC's RND function to draw from the POKEY instead of the CIA chips.  this confused me because when I ported the RND function to DCPU-16, it worked exactly the same as it did on the C64 even though I had no CIA chips to draw from.
+I also had to modify BASIC's `RND(0)` function to draw from the POKEY instead of the CIA chips.
+The lack of a CIA/POKEY equivalent on the DCPU-16 is probably why I had to use `RND(1)` in my demo video instead.

 Currently, there's no I/O outside of the screen and keyboard whatsoever.
 It'll take more expertise than I have to figure out